Psychology-PE (PSYD)

 PSYD-265 Intro to Statistical Methods 3 Credits

 A course in basic statistical concepts and methods of collecting, summarizing, presenting, and interpreting data in the behavioral sciences: including descriptive statistics (use of graphs and charts), normal distribution curve, measures of central tendency, deviation and dispersion, hypothesis testing, statistical fallacies, correlation and topics in probability.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: MATH-105 and MATH-109